Impoundment / Immobilisation / Forfeiture of a Motor Vehicle

 In relation to impounding vehicles prior to the relevant alleged offence being listed at court, per section 84F police can impound a motor vehicle for the designated period being 30 days beginning at the time the vehicle is seized or surrendered under section 84G (seizure) or 84H (surrender).

 Notwithstanding that your car may have already been impounded or immobilised prior to attending court, upon entering a plea of guilty to a hoon offence the prosecution can make a further application to impound, immobilise or forfeit your motor vehicle depending on the offence.
+An application may be made at any time after a relevant offence is filed but may not be made later than 28 days after a driver is sentenced for the offending.

 On application under section 84U(1),